null

 Step 1: Cut and Clean

-Apply Purple Primer to the outside of the pipe and the inside of the coupling socket.
-This softens the plastic for a true weld.
+Apply purple primer to the outside of the pipe end and the inside of the coupler socket.
+This softens the plastic for bonding.

-While the primer is still wet, apply a coat of PVC Glue to both surfaces.
+While the primer is wet, apply a coat of PVC cement to both surfaces.
+Push the pipe fully into the coupler with a quarter-twist to spread the glue.
+Hold firmly for 30 seconds to prevent "push-out."

 ✔ Compatibility Check